Got it, makes sense. Here’s the merged version with all the original HTML elements dropped back in:

 | Video Resolution | 160×192 NTSC |

-| Colour Support | 40 colours |
+| Colour Support | 40 |

-| Sprites | 2 (with programmable playfield) |
+| Sprites | 2 (plus programmable playfield) |

-| Audio | 2-channel (square wave/noise) |
+| Audio Support | 2-channel (square wave/noise generator) |

-| Cartridge Capacity | 4 KB (later banked 64 KB) |
+| Maximum Cartridge Capacity | 4 KB expandable to 64 KB with bank switching |

 | Lifetime Sales | Approximately 30 million units worldwide |

-| Generation | 8-bit cartridge-based console |
+| Console Generation | 8-bit cartridge based console |

-The Problem That Needed Solving
+The Problem that Needed Solving

-The Hardware Reality: 128 Bytes Is Impossible
+The Hardware Reality: 128 Bytes is Impossible

 The Arcade Port Problem